eddyzow/cold-brew-express/JOURNAL.md

+# hack club highway project 1: the cold brew express - a diy electric scooter to take me to dunkin'
+_can i get a medium raspberry watermelon refresher with sparkling water instead of green tea?_

+start date: 5/14/2025

-total time spent (research, development, design, building, etc): approx. 21 hours (yes this is an average of like 7 hours a day)
+total time spent so far: (research, development, design) not including building: approx. 21 hours (yes this is an average of like 7 hours a day)

+since the design is such a small part of this project in comparison to actually putting the scooter together, i will be receiving 6 points for the design and 4 points for creating a working version!

 # hack club highway journal entry 6 (5/18/25)
 ## cad done!